CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab10.md

-# Use a custom function in an AI agent
+# Lab 10: Use a custom function in an AI agent

 ### Estimated Duration : 30 Minutes